Religious & Cultural

 Because Shinto is fundamentally a nature-based religion, "Tree Burials" (jumokuso) are gaining popularity.
 Instead of a traditional stone monument, the ashes are placed in the earth beneath a tree.
 This aligns perfectly with the Shinto belief in returning to the natural world.

-Success: Choosing a tree burial can provide a sense of peace for families, knowing their loved one is contributing to the cycle of nature, a core tenet of Shintoism.
+What matters: Choosing a tree burial can provide a sense of peace for families, knowing their loved one is contributing to the cycle of nature, a core tenet of Shintoism.

 Common Mistakes to Avoid